jundalisay/spblist/content/en/research/whittaker/aether/chapter-02b.md

 But the substances at that time accepted as elements were very different from those which are now known by the name.

-Air and the calees[5] of the metals figured in the list, while almost all the chemical elements now recognized were omitted from it; some of them, such as oxygen and hydrogen, because they were as yet undiscovered, and others, such as the metals, because they were believed to be compounds.
+Air and the calees[5] of the metals figured in the list, while almost all the chemical elements now recognized were omitted from it.

+Some of them, such as oxygen and hydrogen, because they were as yet undiscovered, and others, such as the metals, because they were believed to be compounds.

 Among the chemical elements, it became customary after the time of Newton to include light-corpuscles.[6]